myzhan/boomer/README.md

 go get github.com/myzhan/boomer
 ```

-### Zeromq support
+### Build

-Boomer use gomq by default, which is a pure Go implementation of the ZeroMQ.
+Boomer use [gomq](https://github.com/zeromq/gomq) by default, which is a pure Go implementation of the ZeroMQ protocol.

 Becase of the instability of gomq, you can switch to [goczmq](https://github.com/zeromq/goczmq).